 • A summary of appropriate treatment, e.g. corrective lenses or ongoing visual therapy.

 • Suggestions of reasonable accommodations that might be appropriate at the postsecondary level are encouraged.
 These recommendations should be supported by the diagnosis.
-Please note that disability services will make the final determination of eligibility for accommodations.
+Please note that the Center for Accessible Academic Resources will make the final determination of eligibility for accommodations.

 • Name, address, phone number, and title and/or credentials of the specialist.